Tesco pulls finance director photo from corporate website

-LONDON Tesco TSCO, Britain's biggest retailer, has removed a photo on its corporate website of Alan Stewart, its newly appointed chief financial officer (CFO), after rival Marks & Spencer (M&S) (MKS.L) complained he was technically still its employee.
+LONDON, July 23 Tesco, Britain's biggest retailer, has removed a photo on its corporate website of Alan Stewart, its newly appointed chief financial officer (CFO), after rival Marks & Spencer (M&S) complained he was technically still its employee.

 After M&S was alerted to the picture on Wednesday, it asked Tesco to remove it from the site, a source with knowledge of the situation told Reuters.